 Remember to avoid using bath oils, or soaps with moisturizers and perfumes.
+Be gentle when cleansing around the stoma, rigorous rubbing of stoma tissue may cause bleeding.
 These products may make it harder for the barrier to stick to your skin.
 Have all of your materials ready before you bathe, so your pouching system can be easily applied afterwards.